Sasol Agriculture Trust Bursary South Africa 2022 – 2023

 - You must be willing to work within the South African agricultural industry after completing your studies

-- You must have read and agreed to all of the Sasol Agriculture Trust Bursary condition, policies and procedures
+- You must have read and agreed to all of the Sasol Agriculture Trust Bursary conditions, policies and procedures

 - You must agree to the terms of the Legal Undertaking (Section E) on the application form